How night shifts disrupt circadian rhythm

 What happens when circadian rhythms are disrupted

-Disruptions to circadian rhythms unsurprisingly lead to sleep disorders, such as insomnia and general fatigue.
-Night shift workers struggle to get enough sleep, and often wake up more frequently than they would if they were sleeping at nighttime.
-A lack of sleep has a deep impact on your mood—you may find yourself irritable and quick-tempered.
+A lack of sleep has a deep impact on your mood; you may find yourself irritable and quick-tempered.
 It can also lead to poor performance on the job and accidents caused by a lack of alertness (as well as drowsy driving accidents on the way home from a shift).
-The disruptions are also contributing factors in many diseases and conditions, including heart disease, gastrointestinal complaints, obesity, depression, and cancer.
+These circadian rhythm disruptions are also contributing factors in many diseases and conditions, including heart disease, gastrointestinal issues, obesity, depression, and cancer.

 Best tactics for night shift workers

-• If possible, schedule shifts for a clockwise start: It’s easier for those working rotating shifts to adjust to a schedule that rotates clockwise.
+It’s easier for those working rotating shifts to adjust to a schedule that rotates clockwise.
 That means it’s best to go from a day shift, to an evening shift, to a night shift.

-• Take naps: Take a pre-shift nap and during breaks, if your workplace permits it.
+Take a pre-shift nap and during breaks, if your workplace permits it.
 Just be careful to give yourself enough time after your on-shift nap to fully wake up, so that you’re alert while on the job.

-• Practice good sleep hygiene: As well as blackout curtains, run a white noise machine to drown out household or outside noise.
+In addition to using blackout curtains, run a white noise machine to drown out household or outside noise.
 Have a bedtime wind-down routine that sets you up for a good night’s sleep, and keep electronics (phones, laptops, televisions) out of the bedroom.

 More On